Terms that a Buyer of Business Telephone Systems Should

 O.E.M.

-for maintenance acceptance of a switch, cabinet, or peripheral piece of
+maintenance acceptance of a switch, cabinet, or peripheral piece of equipment.

 Dial Tone